vikky225/AUSPOST/README.md

 we can return list of Postcodes or Suburbs as well if needed to the client rather than combinations of postcode and suburb and can swith between json vs stream ..

-Redis Security etc. and JWT Auth or Oauth.
+Redis Security etc. and JWT Auth or Oauth , docker compose upgrade etc

 Can use profile etc for various environment and deploye containers in ECS/Farget..